| |

 Tanit, and the Libyan Amon whom they worshipped as Bal-Amon,

 in the same way the Greeks, later on, made him Zeus-Amon.
-Unlike the later arrivals,
+Unlike the later arrivals (invasions),

-cooperation with the native Berbers; and when the Persians invaded
+cooperation with the native Berbers.
+When the Persians

 to Libya asking the Berbers to help the Persians take over Carthage,